athanclark/dag/README.md

 This is a type-safe directed acyclic graph library for Haskell.
 This library differs from others in a number of ways:

-- Edge construction is inductive, creating a "schema":
+- Edge construction is incremental, creating a "schema":

   ```haskell
   {-# LANGUAGE DataKinds #-}